matrix-org/matrix-spec-proposals/supporting-docs/howtos/client-server-migrating-from-v1.rst

   GET .../sync?filter={"room":{"timeline":{"limit:$limit}}}

+See the new API documentation for details on the new return value.

 There is no direct replacement for the per-room ``/rooms/:roomId/initialSync`` endpoint, but the behaviour can be recreated by applying an ad-hoc filter using the ``filter`` parameter to ``/sync`` that selects only the required room ID::

   GET .../sync?filter={"room":{"rooms":[$room_id]}}

-See the new API documentation for details on the new return value.
+However, the way that the new ``/sync`` API works should remove any need to do this kind of query, in the situations where the ``v1`` API needed it.
+Specifically, on joining a new room the initial information about that room is sent in the next ``/sync`` batch, so it should not be necessary to query that one room specially.

 The following endpoint is deprecated and has no direct replacement::